-Each alveoli sac is surrounded by blood vessels which exchange CO2 and O2 with the air inside.
+Each alveoli sac is surrounded by blood vessels that exchange CO2 and O2 with the air inside.

-When one inhales and holds the breath, one allows enough time for the hemoglobin (Hb) present in blood, to combine with oxygen to form oxyheamoglobin which enriches and energizes the whole body.
+When one inhales and holds the breath, one allows enough time for the hemoglobin (Hb) present in the blood, to combine with oxygen to form oxyhemoglobin which enriches and energizes the whole body.

 Pranayama is therefore the art of revitalizing the whole system.

 Pranayama prevents one from acquiring diseases by reducing toxic waste from our body

 It plays a vital role in maintaining the digestive system